Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/site/projects/linux/preliminary/README.md

 ---

 #### Extra 🏛️(Project configuration):
-In order to save download time, one can download the caches used.
+In order to save **download time**, one can download the caches used.
 There are two of them, the "download" and the "sstate" one.
 Namely, under the [PetaLinux Tools sstate-cache Artifacts][petalinux], the following can be downloaded:

 * "arm sstate-cache", and
 * "Downloads"